stephane-martin/bouncer/README.md

 a user is allowed to access the ressource
 (see [ngx_http_auth_request_module](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html)).

-`bouncer` provides such a backend to perform LDAP authentication/
+`bouncer` provides such a backend.

 # Features